Blendify/blender-manual/blender_docs/manual/render/blender_render/textures/types/environment.rst

 .. important::

-   For correct results, the mapping of an environment map texture must be set to *Reflection* (reflection co-ordinates) in the Map Input panel of the Material tab.
+   For correct results, the mapping of an environment map texture must be set to *Reflection* (reflection coordinates) in the Map Input panel of the Material tab.

 .. _fig-bi-environment-panel: